Quasinormalizers in crossed products of von Neumann algebras: Approximation properties of the inclusion

 \begin{proof} By hypothesis, $L^2(M)$ is norm separable so fix a dense sequence $\{\xi_i=m_i\Omega\}_{i=1}^\infty$ in the unit ball of $L^2(M)$ with $m_i\in M$.
 The strong$^*$ topology on the unit ball of $\mathbf{B}(L^2(M))$ is metrizable by the metric

-Then $\Gamma$ is an SOT$^*$-closed subset of a separable metric space, so it suffices to show that it is sequentially compact.
+Then $\Gamma$ is a SOT$^*$-closed subset of a separable metric space, so it suffices to show that it is sequentially compact.
 We will extract an SOT$^*$-convergent subsequence from an arbitrary sequence $\{V_{g_i}:i\geqslant 1\}$.

 Relabel this sequence as $\{u_{01},u_{02},u_{03},\ldots\}$, and note that $u_{0j}(m_1\Omega),u_{0j}^*(m_1\Omega)\in {\mathrm{Orb}}(m_1)\Omega$ for $j\geqslant 1$.
 This orbit has $\|\cdot\|_2$-compact closure, so there is a subsequence $\{u_{11},u_{12},u_{13},\ldots\}$ so that the sequences $\{u_{1j}(m_1\Omega)\}_{j=1}^\infty$ and $\{u_{1j}^*(m_1\Omega)\}_{j=1}^\infty$ are convergent in $\|\cdot\|_2$-norm.
 Repeating this argument, we obtain successive subsequences $\{u_{ij}\}_{j=1}^\infty$ for $i\geqslant 1$ so that the sequences $\{u_{ij}(m_i\Omega)\}_{j=1}^\infty$ and $\{u_{ij}^*(m_i\Omega)\}_{j=1}^\infty$ are $\|\cdot\|_2$-convergent for each $i\geqslant 1$.
 It is then easy to see that the diagonal subsequence $\{u_{ii}\}_{i=1}^\infty$ converges in the strong$^*$ topology.
 Thus $\Gamma$ is SOT$^*$ sequentially compact, and so is compact. \end{proof}